-PREAMBLE .
-3 CHAPTER 1 1 BASIC PROVISIONS .
-4 CHAPTER 2 2 BILL OF STUDENT RIGHTS .
-6 CHAPTER 3 3 THE STUDENT REPRESENTATIVE COUNCIL .
-9 Part 3.1 General .
-9 Part 3.2 Other duties and powers of the Student Representative Council 12 Part 3.3 Executive Committee of the Student Representative Council 15 Part 3.4 Student Representative Council meetings 16 Part 3.5 Evaluation of Student Representative Council members by the Evaluation Panel 18 CHAPTER 4 4 STUDENT PARLIAMENT 20 CHAPTER 5 THE STUDENT COURT AND THE APPEAL COURT 22 CHAPTER 6 THE ACADEMIC AFFAIRS COUNCIL 26 CHAPTER 7 7 THE PRIM COMMITTEE 27 CHAPTER 8 THE SOCIETIES COUNCIL 29 CHAPTER 9 THE MILITARY ACADEMY STUDENT COUNCIL 30 CHAPTER 1 10 THE TYGERBERG STUDENT REPRESENTATIVE COUNCIL 31 CHAPTER 1 11 ELECTIONS 32 CHAPTER 1 12 COMMENCEMENT, REPEAL AND AMENDMENT 35 SCHEDULE 1 STUDENT REPRESENTATIVE COUNCIL GENERAL ELECTION 37 Part S1 Election Convenor(s) and Election Committee 37 Part S2 Nominations and criteria for candidature 38 Part S3 Format and marketing of the election 41 Part S4 Results and complaints 44
+PREAMBLE‡ 3 CHAPTER 1 BASIC PROVISIONS‡ 4 CHAPTER 2 BILL OF STUDENT RIGHTS‡ 6 CHAPTER 3 THE STUDENT REPRESENTATIVE COUNCIL 9 Part 3.1 General .
+9 Part 3.2 Other duties and powers of the Student Representative Council .
+12 Part 3.3 Executive Committee of the Student Representative Council 15 Part 3.4 Student Representative Council meetings .
+16 Part 3.5 Evaluation of Student Representative Council members by the Evaluation Pa anel‡ 18 CHAPTER 4 STUDENT PARLIAMENT‡ 20 CHAPTER 5 THE STUDENT COURT AND THE APPEAL COURT‡ 22 CHAPTER 6 THE ACADEMIC AFFAIRS COUNCIL .
+26 CHAPTER 7 THE PRIM COMMITTEE .
+27 CHAPTER 8 THE SOCIETIES COUNCIL .
+29 CHAPTER 9 THE MILITARY ACADEMY STUDENT COUNCIL .30 CHAPTER 10 THE TYGERBERG STUDENT REPRESENTATIVE COUNCIL .
+31 CHAPTER 11 ELECTIONS .
+32 CHAPTER 12 COMMENCEMENT, REPEAL AND AMENDMENT‡ .
+35 SCHEDULE 1 STUDENT REPRESENTATIVE COUNCIL GENERAL ELECTION .
+37 Part S1 Election Convenor(s) and Election Committee 37 Part S2 Nominations and criteria for candidature 38 Part S3 Format and marketing of the election 41 Part S4 Results and complaints 44

-PREAMBLE[‡]
+PREAMBLE‡

-We, the students of Stellenbosch University, conscious of our diverse cultural heritage and the historical context of Stellenbosch University and our country, the Republic of South Africa, unite to build a multicultural, non-discriminatory and democratic community in conformity with the Bill of Student Rights in chapter 2 of this Constitution and the Constitution of the Republic of South Africa.
+We, the students of Stellenbosch University, conscious of our diverse cultural heritage and the historical context of Stellenbosch University and our country, the Republic of South Africa, unite to build a multicultural and democratic community which is free from discrimination, in conformity with the Bill of Student Rights in Chapter 2 of this Constitution and the Constitution of the Republic of South Africa.

-We acknowledge our responsibility to participate in the democratic systems recognized by this Constitution.
+We acknowledge our responsibility to participate in the democratic structures recognized by this Constitution.